-Normandy is often ignored by northern Europeans in their haste to reach the delights of Provence, the Languedoc or the Cote D’Azur.
+Normandy is often ignored by northern Europeans in their haste to reach the delights of Provence, the Languedoc or Nice and the Cote D’Azur.
 This is a shame because this region of France has much to offer visitors, from its spectacular coastline to its charming towns and villages.

 Day One: Le Havre to Honfleur via Etretat